Frequently Asked Questions

 areas in "Baja", we do have the service

-of an international airport with arrivals from major US and Mexican airports.
+of an international airport with arrivals from Los Angeles, from Calgary, from Tijuana, and other Mexican airports.

 Rock Art Rides - San Ignacio is 4 hours north of Loreto on Highway 1.
 And the trail heads for World Heritage rock art tours are about 2 additional hours from the town of San Ignacio.

 is a great option for folks who have some time

 before and after the tours.
 Please see the Travel